JLLproduction/Online_Portfolio_3.0/README.md

-This is mhy online portfolio.
+This is my online portfolio.
 It is using Angular 7, Typescript and scss.